saulsavh/saulsavh/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning C/C++, Python, html/css
+- 🌱 I’m currently learning C/C++, Python

 <!--
 **saulsavh/saulsavh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.